-Sure I had traveled within India, but that was either a pilgrimage or just for the sake of a change from routine.
-Such trips would normally commence and end with an overnight bus/train journey and squeezed in were some(as many as possible) popular touristy spots from a list marked as “must see!”.
-Mostly these spots were recommended by friends and family, and otherwise due to my habit of frantically searching TripAdvisor for every minute detail about a new place.
-Call me skeptical, but I appreciated all the online information; it was first-hand.
+Sure I had traveled within India before, but that was either a pilgrimage or just for the sake of a change from routine.
+An international trip was just a far-fetched dream for a middle-class girl like me.
+As far as I can remember, my childhood trips would normally commence and end with an overnight bus/train journey and squeezed in were some(as many as possible) popular touristy spots from a list titled “Must See!”.
+Mostly these spots were recommended by friends and family.
+Later on I developed a habit of frantically searching TripAdvisor for every minute detail about the new place.
+Call me skeptical, but I appreciated all the online information; it was first-hand!

-Never had I thought of travelling as a hobby, because everybody I knew had hobbies like dancing, singing, sewing, cooking, reading and so on.
-Also, for a middle class person, travelling seemed like an expensive hobby.
+Never had I thought of traveling as a hobby, because everybody I knew had hobbies like dancing, singing, sewing, cooking, reading and so on.
+Also, for a middle class person, traveling seemed like an expensive hobby.
 Forget about international trips!

 My first travel opportunity came through two years ago.
-My company asked me to attend meetings in Toronto, Canada.
+The company I worked for, asked me to attend meetings in Toronto.
 A part of me wished it was US instead of Canada but that thought disappeared just as quickly as it had popped.
 Nothing could diminish my excitement of experiencing my first international travel.

 Read about the unfortunate incident on the very day I landed in Toronto here!